 As a matter of fact, according to estimations, more than 70 percent of those who have diabetes will probably have this issue.
-Often, the diabetic nerve damage happens when the nerves are exposed to inflammation, high blood glucose and decreased supply of blood.
+Often, diabetic nerve damage happens when the nerves are exposed to inflammation, high blood glucose, and decreased supply of blood.

 Diabetic neuropathy has four different types.
 Read on, to find out more.

 This is the most common type of neuropathy which affects those with diabetes.
 Usually, the symptoms start in the legs and feet; then they move to the arms and hands.
 So, the symptoms are: